 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

-John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his five years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming & diving program in his nine years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10, his second season at Purdue.

-Matthews claimed the program's first national championship crown and was the only women's swimming and diving athlete from the Big Ten to win an NCAA title at the 2013 national championship meet.
+Matthews was the only women's swimming and diving athlete from the Big Ten to win an NCAA title at the 2013 national championship meet.
 She was later named the Purdue Female Athlete of the Year.